 Visibility is the maximum distance at which a given reference object or light can be clearly discerned.
 In the United States, visibilities that are greater than or equal to 10 miles are typically reported as 10 miles.

-The day of 2016 with the lowest average visibility was January 8, with an average visibility of 0.2 mi.
+The day of the last 12 months with the lowest average visibility was November 6, with an average visibility of 0.2 mi.
 The month with the lowest average visibility was January, with an average visibility of 0.6 mi.
 With an average visibility of 2.4 mi, the month of September had the highest average visibility.

 The cloud ceiling is the altitude of the lowest layer of clouds that are at categorized as broken (mostly cloudy) or overcast (cloudy).
 If no such cloud layer exists then the ceiling is unlimited and no value is reported.

-The day of 2016 with the lowest average cloud ceiling was May 4, with an average cloud ceiling of 4801'.
+The day of the last 12 months with the lowest average cloud ceiling was May 4, with an average cloud ceiling of 4801'.
 The month with the lowest average cloud ceiling was August, with an average cloud ceiling of 9252'.
-The month of January has the highest average cloud ceiling, with an average cloud ceiling of 10000'.
+The month of November has the highest average cloud ceiling, with an average cloud ceiling of 10000'.